PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 09:07:57
+Last updated: 2024-04-05 09:08:31
-Random Quote: Name one thing in this world that is non negotiable. - Walter White
+Random Quote: You want to dismantle an empire?
+Divide it! - Guillermo Gonzalez Calderoni